Faculty & Staff

 Miss Taylor DeRosa

-Miss Taylor DeRosa, Lead Shepherds Teacher and PM Kindergarten Aide, is thrilled to watch her students learn and grow everyday!
+Miss DeRosa is thrilled to watch her students learn and grow everyday!
 Miss DeRosa is originally from upstate New York and now resides in Northern Virginia.
 After graduating with her B.S. in Human Services Management from Alfred State College, Miss DeRosa began teaching at the Alfred Montessori School where she spent 2 years.
 She also taught at Anchor Academy Preschool in Florida.
 In her free time, Miss DeRosa loves to spend time outdoors hiking and running.
 She also cherishes the time she can spend with her family and friends.